-Treating a dog's upset stomach is very easy with the herbs I have listed.
-You can combine herbs with moistened dog food fairly easily.
-Or make a tea if you can manage to get your dog interested in it.
-Many people will say a tincture is a good way to administer these remedies to dogs.
-Many tinctures use grain alcohol though, I do not suggest giving a dog with an already upset stomach any tinctures that are alcohol based.
+Resolving a dog's upset stomach naturally is very easy with the herbs I have listed in this article because you can combine herbs with moistened dog food fairly easily.
+You can also make a tea if you can manage to get your dog interested in it.
+Many people will say a tincture is a good way to administer these remedies to dogs, so long as they are diluted properly and vet-approved.
+Many tinctures use grain alcohol though, so I do not suggest giving a dog with an already upset stomach any tinctures that are alcohol-based.

 © 2016 Cynthia Hoover

 Amber V. on November 02, 2017:

 No Garlic not safe for dogs as much it is for us.
 Garlic can be very toxic for them.

 Cynthia Hoover (author) from Newton, West Virginia on December 05, 2016:

 Cath I am so glad you asked that question.
 Garlic is in fact safe for dogs, when used in the appropriate dosages.
 There are a few specific breeds that you should not give garlic to and they are the Akitas and Shiba Inus.
 As I have mentioned you should always consult your holistic veterinarian when you are unfamiliar with herbal treatments for dogs, or any other animals you may have.
 It is important that you choose fresh raw garlic, purchased still in the husk and you peal it directly before giving it to your animals (organic and grown in the USA).
 There are many types of garlic available on the market and many should be avoided.
 Chinese Garlic should be avoided as it has high levels of certain enzymes your dog should not ingest.
 Always consult a professional before starting any home treatments with herbs for yourself, your family or your pets.